Sebastian6547/BlenderForest/README.md

 # Forest Animation
 Personal Project that I did in my last year of Secondary school.

-I created a simple animation consisting of a bird's-eye view of a forest.
+I created a simple animation in Blender consisting of a bird's-eye view of a forest.
 I made every part of the 3D model myself.

 ## Tree